 You can now make adjustments to the minimum and maximum size of your clusters.
 This customization can help your map look its best, while still showing a clear pattern.
 Slide the bar on the left to adjust the smallest clusters, or the bar on the right to adjust the largest circles.

 Customize your cluster pop-up

 When you turn on clustering, you will get a default pop-up that communicates the number of features in the cluster and a summary of the points within the cluster based on the attribute being mapped.
-You now have the option to customize your cluster pop-up within the new Map Viewer.
+You now have the option to customize your cluster pop-up within Map Viewer.

 Consider the map from earlier that showed the average value of parcels in Peoria County.
 If I want to communicate the average value of the parcels in each cluster, I can change the pop-up to include a dollar sign and customized text.

-These are just a few examples of how to cluster your points and customize your clustered maps in the new Map Viewer.
+These are just a few examples of how to cluster your points and customize your clustered maps in Map Viewer.
 Try out the new enhancements for yourself, let us know your feedback on the ArcGIS Online Map Veiwer GeoNet page.

-Just starting with the new Map Viewer?
+Just starting with Map Viewer?
 Check out this quick-start tutorial.